testingisdocumenting/webtau/webtau-docs/znai/browser/advanced-configuration.md

 # Documentation Artifacts

-By default all generated documentation artifacts (e.g. screenshots) are created in the current directory.
+By default, all generated documentation artifacts (e.g. screenshots) are created in the current directory.
 To override

 :include-file: scenarios/ui/docArtifacts.cfg.groovy